 Detour: Why use JPA in this demo?

+Why can we expect that logic tested on a Java in-memory database will most often work on an industrial database server written in C?
 Because SQL and JPA are both very mature and google usually has the answer to any differences between products.
 The agility of fast test turnaround on new customer logic with full test coverage of database access is a guaranteed to save you days of time.
 In my experience the gains more the justifies the efforts of setting things up to unit test against an in-memory database.

 Another reason to use basic JPA techniques in the demo code is to make a point: that the database and its mapping is an implementation detail that should be hidden.
 If there is any ugliness due to the use of JPA then this can, and should, be hidden from any code that uses our object model.
 The sample code does this by lumping each root entity into its own package with a minimal public API.

 In the next post, we will discuss that the demo project is a rich domain library, that is front-end agnostic, and that should be hidden behind a business API if it is to be shared between projects or teams.